 However, once the process is automated, invoices are efficiently routed around to the appropriate people in accordance with the approval hierarchy.
 The system can assign reviewers by department, invoice amount, or other criteria.
 Since invoices are digitized, reviewers can easily see previous invoices to compare to those they need to approve.

 - It can lead to late fees.
 Because it’s so time-consuming to receive and process invoices manually, it often precludes the opportunity for early payment discounts.
 Not only does AP miss out on these potential savings, but it is also often hit with late fees due to payment delays.
-Automation, by contrast, manages the workflow and deadlines so early payment discounts can be considered and late fees can become a thing of the past.
+Automation, by contrast, manages the AP workflow and deadlines so early payment discounts can be considered and late fees can become a thing of the past.